 This post may contain affiliate links.
 Please read our disclosure policy.

 If you’re wondering what to do with egg whites, you’re in the right place!
-We’ve got a fantastic selection of egg white recipes that are perfect for small servings or a few people.
+We’ve got a fantastic selection of recipes that use one egg white and some that use two egg whites.
+These recipes are perfect for small servings or a few people.

 These recipes are not just tasty; they’re also a great way to reduce waste.
 No more throwing away those extra egg whites!
 Instead, get ready to enjoy some amazing dishes that are just the right size.
 Let’s explore these egg white recipes and turn those leftovers into something special!